 Firstly, creating art is about self-expression.
 It’s very much about adding something of value to the world.
 Choosing the proper name for such an undertaking is about communicating one’s self-expression to others in a manner they can understand.
 Such a name is usually only a few words long at most.
 If the wrong name is chosen, then other people miss the art form’s meaning entirely.
 Naming fine art is communicating one’s self expression in language others can understand.

-Cramer Imaging's fine art landscape photograph of a blooming field full of large sunflowers in golden hour
+Audrey Cramer Photography's fine art landscape photograph of a blooming field full of large sunflowers in golden hour

 Photography is an art form just like many others.
 It’s about self-expression and creating something of beauty for the world to enjoy.
 Fine art photographs require titles just like paintings and sculptures do.

-Cramer Imaging's professional quality landscape photograph of a dead tree in weeds on a lava plain at Craters of the Moon National Monument
+Audrey Cramer Photography's professional quality landscape photograph of a dead tree in weeds on a lava plain at Craters of the Moon National Monument

 Into Mordor